gvwilson/teachtogether.tech/_lessons/individual.md

    because their job is to produce excellent software engineers.

 1. Some people are just naturally better programmers than others.

+Have everyone vote +1 (agree), -1 (disagree), or 0 (not sure) for each point, then [read the full explanations in the original article][guzdial-myths]) and vote again.
+Which ones did people change their minds on?
+Which ones do they still believe are true, and why?

 ### Calibrated Peer Review
 **(pairs/20)**